-Beginning, January 9th, 2016, your recyclables will be collected on either a RED or BLUE week.
+Since 2016 Aiken’s recyclables have been collected on either a RED or BLUE week.
 To see which week your address falls in please visit our online Garbage & Recycling map.

-For a printable week calendar visit https://edoc.cityofaikensc.gov/weblink/0/edoc/286905/City%20of%20Aiken%20Red%20%20Blue%20Week%20Recycling%20Calendar.pdf Household recyclables are collected in 90 gallon City provided containers only.
-Please help us to provide efficient service for you by following these guidelines:
+For a printable week calendar visit https://edoc.cityofaikensc.gov/weblink/0/edoc/286905/City%20of%20Aiken%20Red%20%20Blue%20Week%20Recycling%20Calendar.pdf Household recyclables are collected in City provided containers only.
+Please help us to provide efficient service by following these guidelines: